-Criminal Defense Attorney, Hernando County Florida
+Your Criminal Defense Attorney, Located in Hernando County, Florida

 Driving DUI and DWI:

 A drunk driving conviction in Florida is an incredibly serious matter.
-Even first-time offenders face jail time, driver’s license suspension and considerable fines.
+Even first-time offenders face jail time, driver’s license suspension, and considerable fines.

 Boating BUI and BWI:

 Boating is a fun family or recreational activity.
 Unfortunately, many people do not realize the severity of BUI charges and the dangerous legal situation you face if you are arrested and charged.

 If you have been accused of driving without a license, it is crucial to understand the severity of the penalties you face.
 They can be harsh.
 With an experienced attorney, you can fight the charges and protect your interests.